OpenNebula/vOneCloud-docs/source/overview/features.rst

   * Linked clone support
   * Import VM Templates with network and storage information
   * Chose datastore and Resource Pool where VMs will be deployed to
-  * Instantiate to persistent to easily crate a VM Template catalog
+  * Instantiate to persistent to easily create a VM Template catalog
+  * Marketplace support

+* **Docker provisioning**

+  * Create Docker engines
+  * Integration with Docker Machine

 * **Security and Resource Consumption Control**